grempe/secretsharing/README.md

-It has been further enhanced, modularized, and a full test suite has been added by Glenn Rempe (<glenn@rempe.us>) and can be found at <https://github.com/grempe/secretsharing>.
-The public API of this new Gem is *not* backwards compatible with 'secretsharing' <= '0.3'.
+It has been further enhanced, modularized, and a full test suite has been added by Glenn Rempe (<glenn@rempe.us>) and can be found at <https://github.com/grempe/secretsharing> which is the new canonical repository for the gem.

-## Is it ready?
+WARNING : The public API and the Share String format of the current version of the Gem are *not* backwards compatible with 'secretsharing' versions <= '0.3'.

+## Should I use it?

 This code has not yet been tested in production.
 It is seemingly well tested though with a full Minitest suite and 100% test code coverage and appears to be working well for what it was designed to do.
 The code also undergoes a continuous integration test run on many different Ruby runtimes upon every push.